 The Crab Cooker is a seafood restaurant, and as any other good seafood restaurant should be, they sell nothing that isn’t seafood.
 No chicken, or anything like that, just straight seafood and delicious seafood at that.
 The standouts for me are the appetizer clam chowder and shrimp cocktail.
 Both are completely amazing.

 You can also buy a hard roll for $1.50 that adds to both of these and is a great dipping item for the soup.
 For entrees, I love the shrimp skewers.
-The shrimps are succulent and flavorful and the accompanying potatoes and cole slaw, the latter of which I usually hate, both add a lot to the meal.
-But really you can’t go wrong with most of the seafood here.
+The shrimps are delicious and flavorful and the accompanying potatoes and coleslaw, the latter of which I usually hate, both add a lot to the meal.
+But you can’t go wrong with most of the seafood here.

 This place is on the expensive side, but seafood often is.
 I usually go for lunch when the food is cheaper, but if you are getting a dinner entree, you can plan on spending 15-20 dollars per entree.
 Lunch is around 10-15 unless you are getting lobster, then it is market price.

 This place is great though, the vibe, the food, and everything about it brings you into the culture that has made Newport Beach famous.
 It is a must-try once, but if your anything like me, you will probably make it into a regular visit.